umarhassan-mitodl/24.400-fall-2013/content/pages/readings.md

 The following books are required reading for the course.

 \[F\] = Frege, Gottlob. _The Foundations of Arithmetic: A Logico-Mathematical Enquiry into the Concept of Number_.
 2nd revised ed.
 Translated by J. L. Austin.
 Northwestern University Press, 1980.
-ISBN: 9780810106055. \[Preview with [Google Books](http://books.google.com/books?id=z0KtOtNYMEQC&pg=PAfrontcover)\]
+ISBN: 9780810106055. \[Preview with {{% resource_link "1f81f961-f99e-4460-a1ab-5c02eabe133b" "Google Books" %}}\]

 \[FR\] = ———. _The Frege Reader_.
 Edited by Michael Beaney.
 Blackwell Publishing, 1997.
 ISBN: 9780631194453.